tslenter/RS2WEB/docs/source/usage.rst

 Run the installation
 ----------------

-Run the script masterscript as following:
+Run the script masterscript as follows:

 .. code-block:: console